 A news story about the 1913 event reported two large rocks, each several tons in weight, falling from the cliff on the side of Decker Hill facing town and above Basin Road (Figure 6).
 One of these rocks impacted a huge boulder below, which had lain there for many years and, although the falling rock lifted the existing boulder up on edge, it was prevented from travelling further downslope.
 That existing boulder was reported to be located at the edge of the road, opposite the Nelson home, protecting it.
 The other large rock that fell was deflected and crossed the road to crush a woodshed below Basin Road, at the Price home.
-The power poles along Basin Road were also snapped, resulting in a short circuit (The Alaska Daily Empire, October 20, 1913).
-The Nelson home is likely Structure C-8 Nelson House II, located downslope of Basin Road at the northeast corner of Harris Street and Sixth Street (Juneau Inventory of Historic Sites, 1986).
+The power poles along Basin Road were also snapped, resulting in a short circuit (The Alaska Daily Empire October 20, 1913).
+The Nelson home is likely Structure C-8 Nelson House II, located downslope of Basin Road at the northeast corner of Harris Street and 6th Street, as shown by the purple arrow on Figure 12 (CBJ 1986).
 The Price home was not listed in the inventory, so its exact location is not known.